Brave Animated Series: Future

 On July 25, 2021, in an interview with GNN Gamer, when they asked to Wang Wei Xiu if there are any plans for the future of the series, he responded: "Of course I hope there will be a second season of animation!
 At present, the comic series of Yellow Book is still in progress.
 I hope everyone can support it. [...]
 As for peripheral products, there are currently some plans in progress, and we ourselves are looking forward to the actual products."

+After the success of the second season, on November 12, 2025, it was confirmed that a third season is now on production.